Missions giving and support raising has changed incredibly over the past 100 years of missions.

 But personal support can be tricky… because people don’t always know the how’s and what’s of supporting a missionary!

 Here are a few tips for Personal Support:

 1. Make a commitment.
 All missionaries base their budgets on future committed gifts.
+Support raising can be difficult to understand and communicate.
+But, they do need your monthly support.
 If they have a dedicated commitment form?
 Fill it out.
 Those forms are very valuable to a missionary.